jazzyjazzeroni/jazzys_cs100_project/README.md

 Setting (this RPG will be taking place in a world we call "Stormcrest")

   ## Phase II
- > Theodore Pumpernickel will log in to the game and either press start, quit, or display.
-In the display there will be getters and setters, one for showing swords, one for potions, one health, one for powers.
-In quit it just leaves and will start the game.
-If starting from the beginning the narrator will give a lengthy description of the game.
-If you start from the middle or end, pick up where you left off.
+ > The user/player will log in to the game and either press "start," "quit," or "display."
+In the display there will be getters and setters, one for showing swords, one for potions, one for health,  and another one for powers.
+In "quit" it just leaves and will end the game.
+If starting from the beginning, the narrator will give a lengthy description of the game.
+It will also give the option for tutorial gameplay.
+If the user starts from the middle or end, the player will pick up where they left off.

->Alvin will be bumping into other characters this is where we make the other character classes.
-So goblins are the bad guys and they will have a class containing getters and setters for.
+>Theodore will be bumping into other characters on his journey.
+This is where we utilize the other character classes.
+Goblins are the bad guys and they will have a class containing getters and setters.
+If the user dies the program will quit. if the player wa

 ## User Interface Specification